opensearch-project/documentation-website/_ml-commons-plugin/api/memory-apis/index.md

 **Introduced 2.12**
 {: .label .label-purple }

 Memory APIs provide operations needed to implement [conversational search]({{site.url}}{{site.baseurl}}/search-plugins/conversational-search/).
-A memory keeps conversation history for the current conversation.
-A message is one question/answer interaction between the user and a large language model.
+A memory stores conversation history for the current conversation.
+A message represents one question/answer interaction between the user and a large language model.
 Messages are organized into memories.

 ML Commons supports the following memory-level APIs: